Frequently Asked Questions (Updated August 7th, 2020)

 1. What is Rotary all about?

-Rotary is primarily about service to other people.
-Rotary is also about fellowship and learning about our local community.
+Rotary is about service, fellowship, and learning about our local community.

 2. Is the Rotary Club of Camden County, GA part of a larger organization?